Shreyas529/BigData-DevOps/ARCHITECTURE_DIAGRAM.md

 └─────────────────────────────────────────────────────────────────────┘

 ✅ Init Containers:
-   - Kafka waits for Zookeeper
+   - Kafka runs in KRaft mode (no Zookeeper dependency)
    - Backend waits for Kafka + Logstash
    - Consumer waits for Kafka + PostgreSQL + Logstash
    - Frontend waits for Backend